 HUPO works to provide students with various opportunities to supplement their classroom learning, develop relationships with their classmates (and future colleagues), and network with professionals in a range of career fields related to planning.
-We initiated interactive sessions with planning concentration in-charges to provide first year MUPs an overview of the spectrum of academic and professional avenues in the field of urban planning.
-For the first time, we began a monthly newsletter to allow students to share past internship and elective course experiences.
+Every year, we initiate interactive sessions with planning concentration faculty heads to provide first-year MUPs an overview of the spectrum of academic and professional avenues in the field of urban planning.

-Additionally, HUPO organized a practitioner lunch series to enable students to interact with seasoned planning professionals.
+Additionally, HUPO has organized practitioner lunches and panels to enable students to interact with seasoned planning professionals.
 The series has been organized around the different concentrations in the program, ranging from real estate and housing to international planning, ensuring that students have a chance to speak with mid-career professionals representing each student’s varied interests.

-We organized a professional picture-taking day, so that students can have professional head shots on hand when applying for jobs and internships.
+In past years, we have also organized photo days, so that students can have professional headshots on hand when applying for jobs and internships.

-HUPO members publicize and encourage students to attend APA young career events in Boston, and we hope to partner with the APA-MA chapter in the spring semester.
-We will help organize Harvard students who are attending the national APA conference this year as well.
+HUPO members publicize and encourage students to attend APA young professional events in Boston, and we also have a standing partnership with the APA-MA chapter.
+We also regularly help organize and fund Harvard students who are attending the national APA conference each year.